 So these are 5 things you can allocate your 15% to.
 And once you see all the exciting things you can do with that extra money, you realise that it does not have to be 15%.
 It could be 20%, or 30% or even 50%.
 This isn’t the easiest thing to do on a meagre student budget, but once you graduate and earn some good money, working towards a high Pay Yourself First percentage will get you very far.

 The thing is, it’s not easy to choose what to allocate that 15% to.
 You could say ‘But I wanna do all those five things!’.
 Well, the good news is: you can.
-It just takes a few more calculations and discipline to stick to the budget.
+Really, there are two ways you can do this:

 Jimmy wants to pay off his credit card debt, build an emergency fund and buy a trip South America.
 He has 15% every month to work with.
-Going on from his budget, this means he has £127.5 every month.
+Going on from his income of £850, this means he has £127.5 every month.
 He decides to divide it up:

 - Half will go to credit card debt.

 - A quarter will go to building his emergency fund.